 What’s the connection between fibromyalgia & your thyroid?

 Many symptoms of thyroid disease overlap with fibromyalgia symptoms.
-Therefore, it just makes good sense to check to see if some of your fibromyalgia symptoms, or symptoms of Chronic Fatigue Syndrome (CFS), could be caused by low thyroid.
+Therefore, it just makes good sense to check to see if some of your fibromyalgia symptoms could be caused by low thyroid.

-In addition, thyroid issues could be amplifying your CFS or fibromyalgia symptoms, making them worse than they would be if your thyroid was functioning properly.
+In addition, thyroid issues could be amplifying your fibromyalgia symptoms, making them worse than they would be if your thyroid was functioning properly.
 If it’s not functioning properly, then…

 Treating your thyroid could improve your fibromyalgia.